 Our Natural Science students find Robinson a friendly and stimulating place to study.
 During their time here, many students will progress through the range of subjects towards a planned specialisation, while for others it is a chance to discover exciting courses and interesting areas of scientific research they had not previously considered.

-Note: When applying for Natural Sciences at Cambridge, you need to indicate on your Supplementary Application Questionnaire (SAQ) or Cambridge Online Preliminary Application (COPA) whether you wish to apply for Biological or Physical sciences.
+Note: When applying for Natural Sciences at Cambridge, you need to indicate on your My Cambridge Application whether you wish to apply for Biological or Physical sciences.

-Essential: A2 Chemistry or its equivalent is virtually essential, plus one other science or Mathematics at A2.
+Essential: A Level Chemistry or its equivalent is virtually essential, plus one other science or Mathematics at A Level.